gumaerc-testorg/21l.705-spring-2003/content/pages/readings.md

 *In Class*

-We'll read photos by 'Lewis Carroll' and by Sally Mann. ([download](http://www.aboutus.org/SallyMann.org) versions of Mann's photos from sallymann.org)
+We'll read photos by 'Lewis Carroll' and by Sally Mann.

 *Factoids*